-The standard display will switch from bright gray to dark blue and vice versa.
+The standard display switches from bright gray to dark blue and vice versa.
 There two states are the natural colors of the electrochromic material that is utilized in the display.

 Yes.
-We have also made red to black and green to black displays.
+We also offer red to black and green to black displays.
 Read more here.

 We can also develop custom displays to match your corporate colors, brand, or similar.
 Please contact us and let us know your requirements

 We have no black and white dispays available on the market.
 Only lab scale samples.